-Monty Don, respected gardener and broadcaster chose his favourite trees from this year’s show; all of them spectacular specimens:
+There were very many beautiful gardens at this RHS Chelsea Flower Show and the BBC coverage showcased many of the designs.
+Monty Don, respected gardener and broadcaster chose his favourite Semi-Mature Trees from this year’s show; all of them spectacular specimens:

 Morus nigra (Black Mulberry)